 Country superstar Blake Shelton is partnering with NBC to raise funds for the victims of the tornado that ripped through Moore, Oklahoma on May 20th.
-Moore was completely destroyed as schools, homes and businesses were wiped out by a nearly 2 mile wide EF4 twister.
-24 deaths have already been confirmed with more expected as crews clean up the town.
+Moore was completely destroyed as schools, homes and businesses were wiped out by a nearly two mile wide EF4 twister.
+Twenty-four deaths have already been confirmed with more expected as crews clean up the town.

 Shelton is a native of Ada, OK which is located about 75 miles south of where the tornado struck on May 20th.